akintsakis/Hermes/README.md

 Hermes automatically runs the pangenome analysis sample workflow when no command line arguments are provided.
 The results of the workflow can be found in a folder in your home folder named hermes_workflow_results followed by the current date.

-In case you want to run a different workflow, the first provided argument points to the .graphml workflow description file, while the second argument is the ABSOLUTE path to the workflow inputs folder.
+In case you want to run a different workflow, the first provided argument is the path to the .graphml workflow description file, while the second argument is the path to the workflow inputs folder.
+Both paths are ABSOLUTE paths and do not include any bash supported characters like ~ or .

 For example, in order to run the also provided phylogenetic profiles workflow, the command would be: